At a Glance

 - Simplify the document-management process by viewing and downloading the reviewed terms

-Custom confidentiality terms may be used for contributors on the UserTesting Contributor Network and your Custom Networks within both Live Conversation and unmoderated tests, provided that such additional confidentiality terms do not conflict with or supersede the confidentiality terms already in effect between UserTesting and the contributor.
+Custom confidentiality terms may be used as an NDA for contributors on the UserTesting Contributor Network and your Custom Networks within both Live Conversation and unmoderated tests, provided that such additional confidentiality terms do not conflict with or supersede the confidentiality terms already in effect between UserTesting and the contributor.

 How to enable confidentiality agreements